qingh2o/Readme-Generator-Node/README.md

   ![Please Note](https://img.shields.io/badge/Please%20Note-red)

   ```
   The application will generate a "sample-README.md" file for you to test.
-If you want to generate a default "README.md" for your project, just change the file name "sample-README.md" in the "index, js" file to "README.md".
+  If you want to generate a default "README.md" for your project,
+  just change the file name "sample-README.md" in the "index. js"
+  file to "README.md".
   ```
   To check whether the application meets critical requirements, open  [sample-README.md](https://github.com/qingh2o/Readme-Generator-Node/blob/main/sample-README.md) file.